 - Friday lunch

 - Saturday, June 7th: Parade

 - Alumni Council meeting

 - Saturday picnic lunch and ice cream social

 - Sunday Memorial service

-- Sunday afternoon BatesStar thank-you BBQ
+- Sunday afternoon BatesStar wrap-up and conclusion

 These are the minimum time requirements.
 In between, BatesStars are expected to be with their class in their respective dorms, assisting staff members or transporting people across campus.
 BatesStars can expect to be on-call and available at a moment’s notice for the entirety of the weekend.
 The position requires great leadership skills, customer service skills, a positive attitude and lots of energy!